Parkinson's

 • Muscle and joint pain.

-In many cases, Parkinson's coexists with depression; in more than 50% of cases it is associated withanxiety problems; and over the years, becuase of organic wear and tear or personal predisposition, it can evolve into a dementia of the dementia-Parkinson's complex type or other forms of dementia.
-To this must be added many other age-related complications must be added, which are superimposed on the disability caused by Parkinson's disease itself.
+In many cases, Parkinson's disease coexists with depression; in more than 50% it is associated with anxiety problems; and over the years, as a result of organic wear and tear or personal predisposition, it can evolve into dementia of the dementia-Parkinson's complex type or other forms of dementia.
+To this must be added many other age-related complications, which are superimposed on the disability caused by Parkinson's disease itself.

 Parkinson's vs normal brain

 Image of DaTSCAN in a normal patient (left) and a patient with Parkinson's disease (right).
-The radiopharmaceutical DaTSCAN (or ioflupane) binds to dopamine transporters and therefore reduced uptake indicates dopaminergic degeneration, characteristic of Parkinson's disease and other Parkinsonian syndromes.
+The radiopharmaceutical DaTSCAN (or ioflupane) binds to dopamine transporters and therefore a decreased uptake indicates dopaminergic degeneration, characteristic of Parkinson's disease and other parkinsonian syndromes.
 Source: Kern Radiology Medical Group

-A study carried out by the Spanish Parkinson's Federation shows that more than half of the people with Parkinson's disease in Spain take an average of between 1 and 5 years from the first symptom of the disease until they are diagnosed.
+A study carried out by the Spanish Parkinson Federation shows that more than half of the people with Parkinson's disease in Spain take an average of between 1 and 5 years from the first symptom of the disease until they are diagnosed.
 In fact, 19% wait more than 5 years to receive a definitive diagnosis.
-During this time, people with Parkinson's and their carers make a fruitless journey from consultation to consultation until a diagnosis is made.
-Currently, the diagnosis of patients with Parkinson's disease is mainly based on clinical observation of symptoms and is supported by a series of imaging tests.
-Because of this, the diagnosis of these patients usually occurs when the patient is already at an advanced stage of the disease, when therapeutic opportunities are already limited.
+During that time, people with Parkinson's and their caregivers make a fruitless journey from consultation to consultation until the diagnosis is made.
+Currently, the diagnosis of patients with Parkinson's disease is based mainly on clinical observation of symptoms and is supported by a series of imaging tests.
+Because of this, the diagnosis of these patients usually occurs when the patient is already at a more or less advanced stage of the disease, when therapeutic opportunities are already limited.

 A good PD diagnosis should be based on a protocol that includes: